First, identify the stages where email users can receive messages repeatedly based on their interval time.

 Here is an example of a user receiving multiple Ready to buy emails over a period of time.

 User Flow: On the first RTB send, user may have a 6 day interval time but as they exhibit higher engagement, the interval time gets smaller.
-Hence they receive the third RTB email 4 days after the second and fourth RTB email 3 days after the third.
+Hence they receive the third RTB email 4 days after the second, and the fourth RTB email 3 days after the third.

 If users show little to no engagement, they will eventually fall into At risk and Churned stages disqualifying them from further RTB emails.